zackurben/develop.allplayers.com/_posts/2011-7-1-webhooks.markdown

 layout: default
 title: WebHooks
 ---
-# Post-Receive Hooks
+# AllPlayers Webhooks

-Every Group on AllPlayers has the option to communicate with a web server whenever a subgroup or a member is added to the group.
-These "WebHooks" can be used to update an external application.
+Every Group on AllPlayers has the option to communicate with an external web server via Webhooks.
+When a subgroup is created or a member is added to a subgroup, a Webhook will be triggered and sent to the specified external URL.
+These WebHooks can be used to update your external application using our internal data.
+You can view the contents of our Webhooks below.

-### Adding a webhook
+### Enabling Webhooks
 1. Open the group page on AllPlayers.com and go to the features page
 ![Features](http://content.screencast.com/users/artkon/folders/Jing/media/1c985590-471c-4f5d-8f6e-6f58db65a9e7/00000030.png)
 2. Enable the webhooks on the group, and then go to the settings page